BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/mathematica-dev-documentation.md

 ---
-layout: default
+layout: page
-title: Black Hole Perturbation Toolkit
+title: Generating documentation for Mathematica packages
 ---

-# Generating documentation for Mathematica packages
+{% include head.html %}

 All of the Mathematica packages within the Black Hole Perturbation Toolkit include documentation that is built directly into the Mathematica documentation centre.
 This is generated using the built-in documentation facilities in Mathematica.
 There are three steps to creating new documentation for a package: